;

 1- 6

-BIO 697 and ESCI 697: Take 3 credits
+BIO 697, CHEM 693, and ESCI 697: Take 3 credits

-Science Electives — 12 Hours
+Science Electives — 12 credits

-With input from your advisor, choose 12 credits of discipline content coursework with SCED, BIO, ESCI or other science prefixes.
+With input from your advisor, choose 12 credits of discipline content coursework with SCED, BIO, CHEM, ESCI or other science prefixes.

 Program Notes: